nilsramsperger/GroLi/README.md

 ## ToDo
 ### Security etc.
+- [x] Add BL validation for product name input
-- [ ] Add Validation for product name input
+- [ ] Add UI validation for product name input
+- [ ] Display errors from BL in UI

 ### Switch to CoreData and iCloudKit for storage
 - [ ] Implement a CoreData based repository